-This authentic Mujadara is an easy delicious lentils and rice recipe topped with caramelised onions.
+This authentic Mujadara is an easy delicious Lebanese lentils and rice recipe topped with caramelized onions.
 The ingredients used are typically always kept in the pantry and are inexpensive.
-Mujadara hails from the middle-east as a signature dish.
+Mujadara hails from the Middle East as a signature dish.

-Only need 3 major ingredients, you can master the most amazing lentils and rice recipe.
+- Very easy to make using easy ingredients resulting in huge flavors - You only need 3 major ingredients, you can master the most amazing Lebanese lentils and rice recipe.

 Brown Lentils – some people know this lentil as green lentils.
 Either way, it’s always best to use dry lentils over canned.

 On the odd occasion, I’ve used the canned variety which is typically smaller in appearance and a darker shade of brown.

 Canned lentils do not require to be par boiled as written below.

 When using dry brown lentils, it’s best to wash them, sort them (if needed) and then soak them for about 30 minutes prior to using.
 This will quicken the cooking.